difficult client

 There are a million and one ways to say the same thing.
 Remember that your role is to be the midwife of THEIR brandchild… this is not your baby.

-Come to terms with your non-ownership of this work, and you will be able to view things from a more objective standpoint.
+Come to terms with your non-ownership of this work, and you’ll be able to view things from a more objective standpoint.

 In doing this, you can let go of control when you need to.
 YOU ARE HERE TO SERVE.
 Create on your own time, with your own projects, if you feel so inclined.

-Recognize that the ideas they rejected have endless potential to be purposed another way.
+Recognize that the ideas your client rejected have endless potential to be purposed another way.

 The funny thing about writing, words and ideas is that there’s infinite potential in every piece of content.
-An idea, a word, a phrase, a paragraph, can be morphed and spun this way, and that way, and it can branch off into endless rebirths of the original idea.
+An idea, a word, a phrase, a paragraph, can be morphed and spun this way, and that way.
+It can branch off into endless rebirths of the original idea.

 That’s why there’s no need as a copywriter to feel that the client rejected or killed off what you created.
 They’re going to take it in a new direction.
 It’s okay for them to do this, as long as you’re getting paid to help in some way.